-She absolutely nailed it when she said that the two are different yet very common pieces of advice.
+She nailed it when she said that the two are different yet common pieces of advice.
 On one hand, a lax parent who doesn’t hold his ground isn’t taken seriously after a while by his kids.
-I was at the library once when I heard a lady scold her grandchild, “If you throw that toy one more time, we’re leaving.”
-About a minute later, the kid threw the toy, yet the grandma didn’t follow through with her rules, and both continued to stay at the library.
-Rules should be regarded consistently if kids are to learn the consequences of certain actions.
+At the library, I heard a lady scold her grandchild, “If you throw that toy one more time, we’re leaving.”

-But then you have the other scenario: when the kid isn’t budging to eat his dinner unless he absolutely has his toy with him, never mind that toys aren’t allowed at the table.
-The time when you’re on your last nerve, and you’re just about ready to throw all rules out the door just to keep the kids quiet for once.
+But then you have the other scenario.
+Take a child who isn’t budging to eat his dinner unless he has his toy with him.
+Never mind that toys aren’t allowed at the table.
+You’re on your last nerve, and you’re about ready to throw all rules out the door just to keep the kids quiet for once.
 That scenario.

 Thankfully, bringing the toy to the table that one time did none of that.
-I think if anything, it helped him learn that yes, the world is often a bit one-sided with the Big Adults making most of the decisions, but once in a while, even little toddlers get to negotiate a bit here and there.
-I also think he just forgets that he brought the toy that one day, especially if we don’t make a huge deal about him bringing it to the table.
+It may have even helped him learn that once in a while, even toddlers get to negotiate a bit here and there.
+I also think he forgets he brought the toy that one day, especially if we don’t make a big deal about it.

 That was generally my response to Carolyn (albeit much shorter!) but as I told her, I was curious to see how other parents handle this difficult situation.
 So: